June 23, 2018

 - Cut out those who are toxic, aka anyone who add little value to your life

 - Learn to stop caring about what strangers and acquaintances think about you.
-Most people don’t even care that you’re alive.
+Most people don’t even care that you even exist.
 So when people don’t like you, nothing actually happens.
 Once you accept this, you’ll have total freedom to do whatever you want, especially choosing those who actually do matter to keep in your life.
 Aka, it’s time to stop giving a F#@$%*!

-- Touch.
-Aka hug your friends, kiss a loved one, cuddle, snuggle, pet a cat or a dog, make sure you give and receive enough love.
+- As long as you have explicit consent to do so: Touch.
+AKA hug your friends, kiss a loved one, cuddle, snuggle, pet a cat or a dog, make sure you give and receive enough consensual love.

-- Talk.
+- Once you achieve the first 3 bullet points of this rule: Talk to someone who is capable of listening.
+Listen to someone who is capable of exchanging.
 Dare to open up to both old friends and new ones, especially those who are not afraid to be both honest and kind with you — they are your mirrors who can reflect upon you what they see so you can better understand yourself (hence the concept of “Ubuntu” – A person is only another person through another person)

 8. Manage your expectations realistically without being negative.